 Affiliated research centresScottish Centre for Diaspora Studies, Centre for Medieval & Renaissance Studies

-A native of Tottenham, Ontario, I studied history at the University of Toronto, focusing on Antiquity and the early Middle Ages, before completing Masters work in the Centre for Scottish Studies at the University of Guelph, writing a dissertation examining medieval images of William Wallace.
-During these years I also worked in the private sector as a manager and (latterly) management trainer, experience which has left me with an ongoing interest in theory and practice in leadership.
+As an undergraduate I specialized in history at the University of Toronto, before completing my masters work in the Centre for Scottish Studies at the University of Guelph, writing a dissertation examining medieval portrayals of William Wallace.
+In support of my studies I worked for several years as a manager and (latterly) management trainer in the private sector.

-I am a Fellow of the Society of Antiquaries of Scotland and a member of the Scottish Medievalists.
-I formerly (2002-9) sat on the executive committee of the Scottish Society for Northern Studies; and I sit currently on the executive committees of the Scottish History Society and the Scottish Historical Review Trust.
+I am a Fellow of the Society of Antiquaries of Scotland.
+I formerly sat on the executive committees of the Scottish Society for Northern Studies and the Scottish History Society; and I sit currently on the executive committee of the Scottish Historical Review Trust.